Vintage Safari Baby Nursery Decor

 The Safari Baby Nursery bedding set came from PB KIds.
 It came with a set of four crib sheets with my favorite covered in pictures of safari animals.
 We purchased a Simmons baby crib which came very highly rated and is extremely safe and sturdy.

-For my changing table, I used my antique dresser that I had from when I was a child.
+I chose to paint an antique dresser that I had from when I was a child to use as a changing table.
 I repainted it in a creamy white and then purchased some new mercury glass drawer pulls from Anthropologie.

 We purchased the nursery rocker, made by Wendy Bellisimo, at Babies R Us.
 I decorated it with a really cute elephant accent pillow that I found at Pottery Barn that fit perfectly with my plans for a vintage Safari Baby Nursery theme and then I draped my moms vintage chenille baby blanket over the back to add a little color.

 For additional nursery storage, I used an antique armoire that once was used in my great grandparents paint shop in Brooklyn NY.
 The piece had previously been used in my dining room.
-I had stenciled it a few years ago and it just happened to match the nursery perfectly.
+I had stenciled it a few years ago and it just happened to match the style of the space perfectly.

 Perched above the armoire I found a vintage shelf at another favorite consignment shop of mine for $15.00.
 I mixed some new and old mercury glass pieces on top of the shelf that were a close match to the drawer pulls that I bought for the changing table.
 Then I decorated the front of the nursery armoire with my son's going home outfit and a handmade knitted baby sweater to warm it up a bit.